 8.6.6.1 Signals and de-aggregation streams

-A Signal applied to a de-aggregation stream will have the effect of being played out externally.
+A Signal applied to a de-aggregation stream will usually have the effect of being played out externally.
 Its effect is dependent on the semantic of the signal.
 A Signal applied to the internal direction will have the effect of playing on each of the component streams.

-A Signal applied to a component stream will have the effect of being played out externally on the de-aggregation stream in the part of that the component relates to.
+A Signal applied to a component stream will usually have the effect of being played out externally on the de-aggregation stream in the part of that the component relates to.

 [End Correction]